poc-handsome/poc-handsome.github.io/index.md

 **EduCrys** is a desktop setup for hands-on demonstration of the [Czochralski growth process](https://en.wikipedia.org/wiki/Czochralski_method), one of the best established and most widely used crystal growth methods.
 The demo setup is modular, allowing a wide range of experiments and observatios --- from very simple experiments (suitable for schools) to complex scientific setups (for higher education at universities).

-Click [here](https://poc-handsome.github.io/details/details.html) for further information and details
+Click [here](https://poc-handsome.github.io/details/details.html) for further information and details.

 <br>
 ## News